 “I believe what Tal is doing for us is hard to describe in few words.
 The reason being, I have had my days brightened and filled with hope by participating in this program.
 The skills he teaches on and off the board add to the clay that is shaping me into a productive member of society who will put his strengths into a meaningful career path."

 Inmate in The Toronto South Detention Center, Toronto

-Chess World offers unique programs to support schools during COVID.
+Chess World offered unique programs to support schools during COVID, and we continue to do so to this day.
 These programs include dedicated subsidies to support enrichment activities for children in the school, along with the option of running free, school-wide online tournaments and events, open to the entire school.
 Contact us today to learn more and inquire about bringing chess to your school or institution.